babangsund/babangsund.com/src/blog/relay_local_state_management.md

 `ROOT_ID` is the dataID, for the root record.
 Since our `localValue` is on root, this is what we want.
 Although we know the value of `ROOT_ID` is `client:root`, importing it from Relay helps keep us safe, should they ever decide to change it.

-### Mutating local state
+### Mutating local data

-At this point we know how to query local state, and we know how to set an initial value.
+At this point we know how to query local data, and we know how to set an initial value.
 But that's not very exciting in itself, so let's take a shot at updating it!

 A *classic* example of how to use React state, is the controlled input.